Skip to main content

 State of stock clutch

-The OEM clutch from LUK is more than capable of handling the LS6 stock power.
 The car still had the stock clutch, which was in a surprisingly good state for the milage.
 Minimal surface wear and only a few small hotspots, one could even mistake the clutch disk for a new item.
+So the OEM clutch from LUK is more than capable of handling the LS6 stock power.

 However, with everything else disassembled, it would be dumb not to replace the clutch now, as it will probably not last another 20 years.

 Less rotating mass is free power to the wheels, as there is less mass to accelerate for the engine.
-For reference, try to spin the wheel on your bicycle vs the car wheel, you can bring the lighter bicycle wheel up to speed with less force and in less time than the car wheel.
+For reference, try to spin the wheel on your bicycle vs a car wheel, you can bring the lighter bicycle wheel up to speed with less force and in less time than the heavy car wheel - the engine will feel the same.

 Installing the new clutch kit